 Expand Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Advanced Audit Policy Configuration -> Audit Policies -> Logon/Logoff and then enable success and failure for Audit Logoff and Audit Logon.

 The advanced audit policies require that another group policy override setting is enabled under: Computer Configuration -> Policies -> Windows Settings -> Local Policies -> Security Options -> Audit: Force audit policy subcategory settings -> Define this policy setting and set to Enable

 Setting up IPFIXify on a Windows computer¶

-- Move /home/plixer/scrutinizer/files/conf/ipfixify-template.cfg to C:\ipfixify on a Windows computer that will run IPFIXify and also download the Windows IPFIXify executable to this Windows computer.
+- You will need a config file ipfixify-template.cfg (an example .cfg file is located at the end of this document) and move that config to C:\ipfixify on a Windows computer that will run IPFIXify.
+You will also need to download the Windows IPFIXify executable to this Windows computer.

 - Rename ipfixify-template.cfg to ipfixify.cfg, open the file in a text editor.